jhawkins24/FairbanksPhenology/README.md

 # FairbanksPhenology
 Code associated with data from the Fairbanks Museum &amp; Planetarium &amp; the F21 Middlebury College ENVS401 class

-\nCreated to improve accessibility of phenology data from the Fairbanks Museum Flower Table dataset
+Created to improve accessibility of phenology data from the Fairbanks Museum Flower Table dataset